moorepants/me41035/content/pages/instructor-guide.rst

 Only using for announcements to TU Delft students.

-Course email list
+Course Email List
 =================

-Way to announce to all involved.
+There is a list of participants and their email address.
+Announcements can be made via email to announce to all involved.

 TU Delft Coordinator Responsibilities
 =====================================

+- managing registrations
 - forming teams
+- ask lecturers for participation
+- booking the X hall
+- booking the velodrome
+- booking the bus to the velodrome
+- organizing a social with a speaker

 TA Responsibiilties
 ===================

+- learn to use the cosmed
+- book the first aid company for the physio testing
-- assisting John and me with the assessment of the assignments
+- organize and perform the physio testing
+- managing any equipment used from the bike lab, finding out what students may need, making sure anything expensive is handled with care, being generally present and helpful
 - helping answer questions during office hour sessions
 - presence during the experiment sessions
-- reporting on the assignments
+- presence during reporting on the assignments and spinning the random wheel to call teams to present
+- assisting instructors with the assessment of the assignments (giving written feedback on the reports in the evening, one day turn-around usually)
-- making presentation schedule
+- making presentation schedule (or random wheel)
-- setup meetup for hybrid lectures
+- setup meetup for hybrid lectures if needed (usually one lecture has to be online)
+- organize the social activity on the last Friday.
+We've done bowling, mooie boules, beach volleyball, etc. Note that collecting money from everyone at the end (tikkie, for example) does not always go well.
+Best to get upfront buy in if possible.

 Forming teams
 -------------